Blog

 How to recruit specialty volunteer populations for early-phase clinical research

-Participant recruitment is one of the biggest bottlenecks in clinical research today.
-In early drug development, effective volunteer recruitment is critical for building a robust package of clinic trial data, ensuring scientific validity, containing study costs and maintaining timelines.
+In early drug development, effective volunteer recruitment is critical for building a robust package of clinic trial data, ensuring scientific validity, containing study costs, and maintaining timelines.
 In studies that require specific types of volunteer populations, it’s important to develop a focused plan for recruitment.

-Because of physiological and lifestyle disparities, different populations may demonstrate widely varying responses to drug therapies.
-To safeguard those for whom standard requirements may not offer sufficient protection, special populations provide evaluation of factors such as dosage or dose interval modifications to address these differences.
-For example: One estimate says that 15–20 percent of people over the age of 65 take multiple drugs concurrently, which makes drug interactions of particular concern.
-Because geriatric populations respond differently than younger patients to drug therapy, it is imperative to procure clinical efficacy and safety data for these populations in early drug development.
+Different populations may demonstrate widely varying responses to drug therapies due to physiological, lifestyle, or other disparities.
+To safeguard those for whom standard requirements may not offer sufficient protection, special populations provide an evaluation of factors such as dosage or dose interval modifications to address these differences.

 • Number of studies completed